 Stephen E. McConnico

 Steve joined the firm in 1981.
 He has tried over 200 cases to jury verdict.
 Cases tried include: breach of fiduciary duty, theft of trade secrets, probate, breach of contract, environmental, election law, class action, business tort, oil and gas, personal injury, and professional malpractice defense.
-He represented Fortune 500 Corporations, the Governor of Texas, some of Texas’s largest law firms, the Senior Justice of the Texas Supreme Court, family owned businesses, and individuals who just need a trial lawyer.
+He represents Fortune 500 Corporations, some of Texas’s largest law firms, the Cheif Justice of the Texas Supreme Court, family owned businesses, and individuals who just need a trial lawyer.
 Steve McConnico is committed to being a very good trial lawyer for his clients.

 Recognitions & Awards